 Behaviour and discipline

-Incidents of name-calling, bullying, racism or any aggressive behaviour are dealt with firmly.
-Children are not expected to ‘hit back’ if they are hurt but to seek help from a member of staff.
+Incidents of name-calling, bullying, racism or aggression are dealt with firmly.
+If children are hurt, they are expected to seek help from a member of staff, not ‘hit back’.

 We encourage children to resolve arguments by talking.
 Behaviour problems are dealt with by the class teacher, with the Deputy Head, Headteacher and parents getting involved if the problems continue or worsen.